Code-Institute-Submissions/Website-2/README.md

 # Testing

-I have taken great lengths for testingb this website from testing:
+I have taken great lengths for testing this website from testing:
 * The Responsive Desgin
 * Resizing The YouTube Video To Match The Viewport
 * Making Sure The Images Fit My Desired Design